admob-plus/admob-plus/README.md

 # [AdMob Suite](https://admob-suite.github.io)

-This will be successor of [cordova-plugin-admob-free](https://github.com/ratson/cordova-plugin-admob-free) with cleaner API and using modern tools.
+AdMob Suite is the successor of [cordova-plugin-admob-free](https://github.com/ratson/cordova-plugin-admob-free), which provides a cleaner API and build with modern tools.

 ## Installation